flakiness/kubik/README.md

-  $, // execa shell runner, that uses __dirname as CWD __dirname, // **this** script directory absolute path __filename, // **this** script file absolute path
+  $, // execa shell runner, that uses __dirname as CWD __dirname, // **this** script directory absolute path __filename, // **this** script file absolute path isTUI, // wether the script is being run with a non-interactive terminal under kubik's TUI.
+         // this is the same as `process.env.KUBIK_TUI`.
 } = Task.init(import.meta, {
   name: 'my library',
-  watch: ['./src'], // all the paths are resolved relative to this script
+  watch: ['./src'], // all the paths are resolved relative to **this** script
-  ignore: ['./src/generated'], // relative to this script
+  ignore: ['./src/generated'], // relative to **this** script
-  deps: ['../third-party/build.mjs'], // relative to this script });
+  deps: ['../third-party/build.mjs'], // relative to **this** script });

-console.log(Task.isWatchMode()); // wether the script is being run under watch mode.

 // Use $ to run commands, e.g. typescript.
 // Note that $ uses __dirname as CWD.
 await $`tsc --pretty -p .`;

 // If node.js process does not exit (i.e. it runs a server),
-// then we can notify Kubik explicitly that the task is done.
+// then we can notify Kubik explicitly that the task has succeeded.
 Task.done();
 ```

 ## Debugging